dicktang117/KQWb42UEYckbE74R/README.md

 In this git repository, I use **Crypto.org Mainnet** to build a BlockChain full node.
 The Terraform create an EC2 instance allowing SSH and ports 1317 & 26657 traffic in the same VPC, and invoke Ansible playbook to do the configuration.

 ## 2. Q & A
-Q: Please briefly explain your system and why you are going to implement it like that.
+**Q: Please briefly explain your system and why you are going to implement it like that.**

 A: It uses terraform to provison required resoureces, and passes the private IP to ansible as remote host.
 I want to keep all traffic inside the VPC to avoid any networking risk.

-Q: Please state any assumption and limitation of the system implemented
+**Q: Please state any assumption and limitation of the system implemented**

 A: User need to have an existed ansible+terraform EC2 in same VPC.

-Q: How would you perform upgrade software deployed and minimise downtime?
+**Q: How would you perform upgrade software deployed and minimise downtime?**

-A: Use an ansible playbook in different role(upgrade).
+A: Use an ansible upgrade playbook, and update the ansible variable before execution.

-Q: How would you monitor this installation?
+**Q: How would you monitor this installation?**

 A: By cloudwatch.
 But disk utilization is necessary for blockchain, I will install node exporter additionally.

-Q: How would you ensure security of this deployment
+**Q: How would you ensure security of this deployment?**

 A: By the security group to limit the network traffic.